Brian Johns (businessman): Media managerial career

-In 1974, Johns returned to government as a consultant and advisor for the First Secretary of the Department of the Prime Minister and Cabinet.
+In 1974, Johns returned to government as a consultant and advisor in the position of a First Assistant Secretary in the Department of the Prime Minister and Cabinet.

 In 1979, Johns joined Penguin Books Australia as publishing director.
 From 1987 to 1992, he was appointed as managing director of the Special Broadcasting Service (SBS).
 In 1992, he became chairman of the Australian Broadcasting Authority.
 From 1995 to 2000, he was managing director of the Australian Broadcasting Corporation (ABC).
 Initiatives and programs introduced at the ABC during his tenure include ABC Online, the national edition of The 7.30 Report, Australian Story, and the drama series SeaChange.

 From 2000 to 2003, Johns worked for Queensland University of Technology as an adjunct professor in the creative industries faculty and as chairman of the board of the university's cultural precinct.
 In 2000, he also served as a director on the board of the Copyright Agency Ltd, and was chairman from 2004 to 2009.
 From 2011, he was a director on the board of Melbourne University Publishing.